How to Convert Access Report to PDF File?

 • Choose the file or folder path where you want to save your Access pdf file.

-• After then tap to the Publish.
+• After that tap to the Publish.

 convert Access Report To PDF 1